meltano/meltano/docs/src/docs/tutorial-advanced-custom-transform-and-model.md

 - You have added `tap-salesforce` and `target-postgres` to your project and you have set the credentials required for connecting to both.
 - You have selected to extract from Salesforce at least the Account and Opportunity Entities, which will be used in this example.
 - You have run successfully `meltano elt tap-salesforce target-postgres --transform run` to extract from Salesforce, load the the raw data to your Postgres and generate the analytics schema.
-- You have setup Meltano UI to connect to your Postgres, interacted with Meltano's default Model for Salesforce and ware able to fetch the proper results.
+- You have setup Meltano UI to connect to your Postgres, interacted with Meltano's default Model for Salesforce and were able to fetch the proper results.

 ## Motivation and Example Scenario

-Let's assume that we only want to check closed won opportunities (i.e. actual sales) by year, quarter or month the opportunity closed and, optionally, by a couple additional categories (categorical dimensions):
+Let's assume that we only want to check won opportunities (i.e. actual sales) by the year, quarter or month the opportunity closed and, optionally, by a couple additional categories (categorical dimensions):

 - The size of the deal, using the following segments: Small (<5k$), Medium (5k$ - 25k$), Big (25k$ - 100k$), Jumbo (>100k$)
 - The Company's Country, so that we know our sales per country